-1. Anyone ≥6 months of age and older without contraindications, including health care personnel and persons at high risk for complications from influenza (including all residents of LTCFs), should receive annual influenza vaccination according to current national recommendations.
-Immunization policies should include annual influenza vaccination for all residents and staff, and the pneumococcal vaccine as recommended by the Advisory Committee on Immunization Practices (ACIP).
-Although vaccination by the end of October is recommended, influenza vaccine administered in December or later, even if influenza activity has already begun, is likely to be beneficial in the majority of influenza seasons because the duration of the season is variable.
-To review the 2022-2023 season recommendations, please view the MMWR article and CDC FAQ link.
+1. Anyone 6 months of age and older without contraindications, including health care personnel and persons at high risk for complications from influenza (including all residents of LTCFs), should receive annual influenza vaccination according to current national recommendations.
+Immunization policies should include annual influenza vaccination for all residents and staff as recommended by the Advisory Committee on Immunization Practices (ACIP).
+Although vaccination by the end of October is recommended, influenza vaccine administered in December or later, even if influenza activity has already begun, is likely to be beneficial in most influenza seasons because the duration of the season is variable.
+To review the 2023-2024 season recommendations, please view the MMWR article and CDC FAQ link.

-2. Please note that the flu and Covid 19 vaccines can be administered at the same time.
+2. Please note that the flu, COVID-19, and RSV vaccines can be administered at the same time